yodrew/darkroomretreat/manuscript/protocol.md

 - Likewise, the autonomic functions of the organism will deal with most of what we often regard as our moral responsibilities.
 Darkroom retreating is not primarily an active process (like spiritual practice).
 It is primarily a passive process as regards the will, requiring minimal effort on your part.
 It is like waiting in a hospital bed to heal.

     Thus, you do not need to make yourself meditate, pray, chant, introspect, think hard, figure out your life, etc. Neither stop yourself from any of these _if you feel moved to do so_.
 Yes, you actually get to consider your feelings, impulses, thoughts, and needs in darkness.
 Everything in your being plays a part in life.
 Anything could be an important cue.
 Every movement of the organism ultimately has health as its aim.
 Listen, wait, receive.
 - It is quite possible to have a goal for a retreat and make progress with it.
 I did this several times.
 But now I know it was out of lack of confidence in my autonomic self.
 My aims were security objects.
 This kind of purposefulness interferes with the organism's priorities, which cannot be improved upon.
 Life always knows what is actually most important, millisecond by millisecond.
-My [____most effective retreat____](http://darkroomretreat.com/reports/2x2-day-retreat) happened when I felt sure it would not work and I gave up on any aim I might have had.
+My [____most effective retreat____](/reports/2x2-day-retreat) happened when I felt sure it would not work and I gave up on any aim I might have had.
 I only continued out of sheer logic: my own arguments still seemed airtight and unavoidable, so I stuck with the plan.
 Then I witnessed a marvel of self-healing.
 - This process is as foolproof as possible.
 Given the conditions of rest---most of which are built into the room itself---you will heal.
 - The organism is the principal actor.
 Your job is to support its self-healing process through stillness and conserving energy, including the energy expended by attention.
 (More about attention later.)

-### expectations {#expectations}
+### expectations

 - You will get a distinct break from your regular life.
 It's best to consider anything more a bonus.
 While I and some others I supported have experienced amazing occurrences in darkness, I cannot guarantee you will experience them.
 - Your results are up to your whole self, 99.99% of which operates below the level of conscious awareness, beyond your direct control.